 Heddington Oaks is owned and operated by the County of Peoria, IL.
-In the fall of 2018, we will have been in the healthcare business for 170 years!

 - January 1848: Peoria County Commissioners purchased 80 acres with buildings at 7023 W. Plank Road for $1,000.
 This property was known as the County Farm and is now the Naval Reserve Training Center.